just8arshad/THE-TRACKER-/README.md

-# THE-TRACKER-
+# THE MUSLIM-TRACKER-
-It's for my personal use
+a daily Salah, Coding & Gym tracker app for Muslims